-I am a PhD candidate at the University of Michigan, Ross School of Business and currently a pre-doctoral fellow at the Wharton School, University of Pennsylvania.
+I am a PhD candidate at the University of Michigan, Ross School of Business and formerly a pre-doctoral fellow at the Wharton School, University of Pennsylvania.
 My research focuses on work, workers, and organizing in post-bureaucratic organizations with an emphasis on equity, inclusion, and worker well-being.
 Specifically, my dissertation focuses on the fastest growing part of the US economy – the on-demand or ‘gig’ economy.
-Drawing on a twenty-six month ethnography of the the largest employer in the gig economy, the ride-hailing industry, I explore the idea of algorithmic work.
+Drawing on a twenty-six month ethnography of the largest employer in the gig economy, the ride-hailing industry, I explore the idea of algorithmic work.
 Algorithmic work is how algorithms, organizations, workers, and customers interact in order for workers to successfully coordinate and complete work.
 In my second study, I hone in on workers’ experiences, examining how career biography and future expectations shape present-day meaning of work and work trajectories and ultimately, thrive outside of traditional organizations.